juan-carlos-trimino/fin-finance/README.md

 ```

 **Step 2: Creating and Configuring a Virtual Environment**<br>
-The ***venv*** Python module is a virtual environment builder that lets you create isolated Python environments.
+The ***venv*** Python module is a virtual environment builder that lets you create isolated Python environments.<br>
-Installing and Activating your Virtual Environment
+Installing and Activating your Virtual Environment<br>
 After Python is installed, set up a virtual environment for your operating system using the following steps.
 1. Navigate to the directory in which you would like to create the virtual environment.
    ```